nsrau/azure-docs.it-it/articles/active-directory-domain-services/active-directory-ds-troubleshooting.md

 ### <a name="inadequate-permissions"></a>Autorizzazioni non adeguate
 **Messaggio di errore:**

 *Domain Services could not be enabled in this Azure AD tenant.
 The service does not have adequate permissions to the application called 'Azure AD Domain Services Sync'.
-Delete the application called 'Azure AD Domain Services Sync' and then try to enable Domain Services for your Azure AD tenant.* (Non è possibile abilitare Domain Services in questo tenant di Azure AD.
-Il servizio non dispone di autorizzazioni adeguate per l'applicazione denominata "Azure AD Domain Services Sync".
-Eliminare l'applicazione denominata "Azure AD Domain Services Sync" e quindi tentare di abilitare Domain Services per il tenant di Azure AD).
+Eliminare l'applicazione denominata "Azure Active Directory Domain Services Sync" e quindi tentare di abilitare Domain Services per il tenant di Azure AD.*

 **Correzione:**